huggingface/blog/rwkv.md

 Because RNNs use the same weights to compute predictions at every step, they struggle to memorize information for long-range sequences due to the vanishing gradient issue.
 Efforts have been made to address this limitation by introducing new architectures such as LSTMs or GRUs.
 However, the transformer architecture proved to be the most effective thus far in resolving this issue.

-In the transformer architecture, the input tokens are processed in the self-attention module simultaneously.
+In the transformer architecture, the input tokens are processed simultaneously in the self-attention module.
 The tokens are first linearly projected into different spaces using the query, key and value weights.
 The resulting matrices are directly used to compute the attention scores (through softmax, as shown below), then multiplied by the value hidden states to obtain the final hidden states.
 This design enables the architecture to effectively mitigate the long-range sequence issue, and also perform faster inference and training compared to RNN models.

 | ![transformer_diagram](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/142_rwkv/transformer-scheme.png) |
 |:--:|